mbutterick/pollen/README.md

 Install from the command line like so:

     raco pkg install pollen

+And update like so:

+    raco pkg update pollen

 Scribble docs are installed with the package.
+Or you can [read the docs here](http://mbutterick.github.io/pollen/doc/).